 Partial Hospitalization Programs

 Partial hospitalization programs are also called “dayhabs”.
 Patients in these programs participate in the rehabilitation curriculum during the day and go home at night.
 Some PHP patients have already completed residential treatment programs.

 Outpatient treatment programs offer even more flexibility and freedom for patients.
 Patients in these programs also participate in the rehabilitation curriculum though they only spend 10 to 15 hours a week in the facility.

 There are many different reasons why you may wish to pursue one treatment program over the other.
 You may also find that you need to progress through two or three treatment programs before you can transition to the outside world.
-One of the advantages of a trusted national brand of rehabilitation facilities like The Recovery Village is that experienced addiction specialists are standing by to assess your situation and help you find the best treatment program for you.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 A detox center may be beneficial for patients who are coming off a substance like opiates or benzodiazepines.
 Before you can start the psychological and mental work of addiction treatment, you need to go through a medical process of detoxing your body.
 Withdrawal symptoms can be painful, which is why is it can be helpful to go to a detox center and receive medical assistance throughout this difficult process.